Differential/accounts-entry/index.markdown

 # accounts-entry

-A meteorite package that relies on Iron Router and provides an alternative interface to accounts-ui, with whole pages for sign up and sign in.
+accounts-entry is a meteorite package that relies on Iron Router and provides an alternative interface to accounts-ui, with whole pages for sign up and sign in.